codekirei/personal-site-generator/source/markup/content/posts/hello-world.md

 - new things
 - smg
 - static site generators
+- Gulp
 ---

-What a better way to start a new year than to launch a new blog?
-This first post walks through some of the open-source tech I used to build the site and shows off some cool, though standard, features.
+What better way to start a new year than to launch a new blog?
+This first post talks about Gulp, static-site-generators, some of the tooling I wrote to create the site (and why), and the site's name.

 --MORE--